-At Consortium News, we welcome substantive comments about our articles, but comments should avoid ad hominem attacks, abusive language toward other commenters or our writers, sexist, homophobic, racial or religious slurs (including anti-Semitism and Islamophobia), and allegations that are unsupported by facts, as well as gross or misleading factual errors.
+At Consortium News, we welcome substantive comments about our articles, but comments should avoid ad hominem attacks, abusive language toward other commenters or our writers, sexist, homophobic, ethnic, racial or religious slurs (including anti-Semitism and Islamophobia), and allegations that are unsupported by facts, as well as gross or misleading factual errors.

 If we notice violations of this Comments Policy, we will either edit or take down such comments.
 If readers spot such violations, they can bring them to our attention at email@example.com.
 Repeat offenders will be placed on a watch list requiring case-by-case approval of their comments.

 Obviously, our preference is for commenters to show self-restraint and to make their observations in a respectful, thoughtful and factual way that is on-topic.
 We have plenty of work to do without having to police the comment section.

 Also, because of annoying SPAM, we have installed a SPAM filter that uses algorithms to detect SPAM.
 The filter does a good job at this, but sometimes catches legitimate comments by accident.
 During the day, we try to recover these comments, but please do not be upset if one of your comments suffers this fate.